create3000/x_ite/docs/_posts/components/HAnim/HAnimPose.md

 ### SFFloat [in, out] **transitionDuration** 0 <small>(0,∞)</small>
 {: #fields-transitionDuration }

-Duration in seconds for a pose transition.
+Duration in seconds for animating a pose transition.

 ### SFBool [in] **resetAllJoints**
 {: #fields-resetAllJoints }